 Today only the historic foundation of the building remains and an exhibit has been erected above it.
 That exhibit conveys what the building once looked like along with information about the period.
 It details the residents of the house as well as the enslaved people who resided in the President’s House.
 The site also highlights the Abolitionist Movement at the time and how slavery was viewed in the new state of Pennsylvania.

-You can tour this open air exhibit daily and it’s located just outside of the Liberty Bell Annex.
+You can tour this open-air exhibit daily and it’s located just outside of the Liberty Bell Annex.

 Other Philadelphia Historical Sites in Old City

 After checking the “big five” off of your bucket list of Philadelphia historical sites you won’t be at a loss of things to do and see.
 There are many historical landmarks in Philadelphia within a block or two of Independence Mall.
-Old City is crawling with Philadelphia historic buildings that you should tour and learn more about the city’s role in American history.
+Old City is crawling with Philadelphia’s historic buildings that you should tour and learn more about the city’s role in American history.

 6. Philosophical Hall

 Philosophical Hall is not just historic because the building is more than 230 years old.
 The building is home to the American Philosophical Society, one of the oldest scholarly organizations in the United States.
-Early membership was a who’s-who of Colonial America, including George Washington, Thomas Jefferson and Alexander Hamilton.
+Early membership was a who’s-who of Colonial America, including George Washington, Thomas Jefferson, and Alexander Hamilton.

 The society reorganized in 1767 under the leadership of Benjamin Franklin under the delightful name of “American Philosophical Society Held at Philadelphia for Promoting Useful Knowledge”.
-Franklin also loaned the money needed to complete construction of the building.
-Today it houses a small museum (open in the April-December) and stands gracefully alongside Independence Hall.
+Franklin also loaned the money needed to complete the construction of the building.
+Today it houses a small museum (open April-December) and stands gracefully alongside Independence Hall.